-Realistically, this advice won’t apply for everyone.
+Realistically, this advice won’t apply to everyone.
 Not everyone lives in a big city.
 Not everyone has a supporting family.
 Not everyone wants to stay at home.
 Not everyone’s willing to make a major sacrifice when they’re young.
 I get that.
-This article is for those of you that want a better life.
+This article is for those of you who want a better life.

-Your 27 year old self will thank you because there’s nothing like backpacking through Europe while your friends are forced to apply to crappy jobs out of necessity.
+Your 27-year-old self will thank you because there’s nothing like backpacking through Europe while your friends are forced to apply for crappy jobs out of necessity.